Here Are The Five Wildest Creations Of Porsche’s Exclusive Department

 #5 - 2012 Porsche 911 Club Coupe

 The Club Coupe was a 60th anniversary present for all of the different Porsche owners clubs out there, with 13 total made, one for each club.
-Produced in Brewster Green over espresso brown interior, the Club Coupe came standard with a 30 horsepower boosting Powerkit,
+Produced in Brewster Green over espresso brown interior, the Club Coupe came standard with a 30 horsepower boosting Powerkit, Sport Chrono, PASM, and ceramic brakes.
+Each was individually numbered, and featured "911 Club Coupe" flashes all over the interior.
+These are so rare we've only ever seen one in person.

 #4 - 2011 Porsche 911 Speedster

 Only 356 examples of this 911 Speedster were built, a relatively high number for Porsche Exclusive.
 It was quite expensive when new, in fact, you could have had a GT3 RS AND a Boxster Spyder for the same money, but then it wouldn't have been 'Exclusive'.
-The same 400 horsepower engine powered this as was found in the Club Coupe and the
+The same 400 horsepower engine powered this as was found in the Club Coupe and the Sport Classic, and it was only available with PDK transmission.
+The body was technically only available in "Pure Blue" and "Carrera White", but we've seen a handful of paint to sample cars that Porsche doesn't talk about.

 #3 - 2010 Porsche 911 Sport Classic